keepaliveit-staging/staging.keepaliveit.co.uk/_consultation/hardware/which-raid-level-should-i-choose-and-how-much-will-it-cost.markdown

     - storage
 ---

-RAID (redundant array of independent disks) protects against hard disk failure
+RAID (redundant array of independent disks) protects against hard disk failure and as the name describes, is a redundancy method.

 RAID spreads your data across several hard drives so it can be reconstructed even if one of the drives fails.
 RAID should be used alongside a separate backup system.